exoplatform/exo-documentation/docs/Manage-Space.rst

 -  **Visibility**: By default, the Visibility value is set to be the one predefined in the template.

-	-  Visible: The space is always visible in the public spaces list.
+	-  No: The space is visible in the public spaces directory

-	-  Hidden: The space is not visible in the public spaces list.
+	-  Yes: The space is hidden, hence it won't appear in the public spaces directory.

 -  **Registration**: By default, the Registration value is set to the one predefined in the template.